 With all visual and audible stimulation cut off, I had a very distorted sense of time.
 What’s more, I felt like the noise from the outside world couldn’t reach me, influence me, or try to wear me out/down.
 I felt like nothing could hurt me.
 My muscles moved about as if they were free from tension or gravity.
 As a child, I never used to be able to float on top of water so I moved my limbs around as if I were experimenting with a new superpower.
 I loved it, and by the end, I had an overwhelming desire to stay longer to see where else my mind could wander.

 Though nervous at first, this experience allowed me to stop and access the parts of my mind that I’ve neglected.
-I was able to entertain any thoughts, ideas or memories that surfaced without judgement, and it was completely liberating.
+I was able to entertain any thoughts, ideas or memories that surfaced without judgment, and it was completely liberating.

 I remain truly impressed with how smoothly Harada-san runs the place by himself, and I appreciate his kindness and professionalism.
-After I finished, he was telling me about how his business mainly attracts middle aged men in their 30s.
+After I finished, he was telling me about how his business mainly attracts middle-aged men in their 30s.
 To me, that makes sense as I assume this is the most stressed out demographic in Tokyo.
 Anyway, if you asked me whether or not I would do this again, I would 110% say yes.
 It’s great to have found another resource that offers a sort of meditation.
 In a city that moves at light speed all day long, it’s more vital than ever to have the tools to reset and rebalance the body and mind.